Renovating, restoring, or maintaining a historic building

 The cut

-- technical construction activity and
+- construction-related technical activities and

 We call this "the cut."

-Environmental plan activity for construction work
+Environmental planning activity for a structure